temperodave/developer-documentation/README.md

    ```
    docker run --rm -p 80:80 -p 443:443 datafi/es:latest
    ```
-4. From a browser, open [http://localhost/setup](http://localhost/setup) configure the Edge Server and enter the following:
+4. Open <a href="http://localhost/setup" target="_blank"> http://localhost/setup</a> in a browser to configure the Edge Server and enter the following:

-   -  <a href="http://localhost/setup" target="_blank"> http://localhost/setup</a>
    -  point of contact email address,
    -  data source name,
    -  data source type,